Mercia Mudstone Group: Distribution

 The group crops out widely across England, representing deposition within numerous Triassic basins, some of which are physically connected at depth.
 From the south there is an almost continuous outcrop from the Wessex Basin of east Devon, Somerset and Dorset, through the Bristol/South Wales area and the Worcester and Knowle Basins into the English Midlands and including the Needwood Basin of Staffordshire.
 Northwards the outcrop splits either side of the Pennines where deposition took place across the East Midlands Shelf of Nottinghamshire and through Yorkshire to the North Sea coast at Hartlepool.
-A western arm includes the Stafford and Cheshire basins, West Lancashire and the Carlisle Basin - the latter are connected at depth beneath the Irish Sea.
-The group is most thickly developed within the Cheshire Basin (which also extends southwards into north Shropshire) where it attains a thickness in excess of 1350m.
+A western arm includes the Stafford and Cheshire basins, West Lancashire and the Carlisle Basin—the latter are connected at depth beneath the Irish Sea.
+The group is most thickly developed within the Cheshire Basin (which also extends southwards into north Shropshire) where it attains a thickness in excess of 1,350 m.

 Stratigraphy

 Blue Anchor Formation

 The formation is named from the village of Blue Anchor on the coast of west Somerset.
-It consists largely of green to grey mudstones and siltstones (which gave rise to the earlier name of this sequence, the Tea-green Marls) and varies from around 5m to 67m in thickness.
+It consists largely of green to grey mudstones and siltstones (which gave rise to the earlier name of this sequence, the Tea-green Marls) and varies from around 5 m to 67 m in thickness.
 Though common to all other areas, the Blue Anchor Formation is absent through erosion in the Stafford Basin and in Lancashire.
 It is of late Norian to early Rhaetian age.
 It is overlain by the Westbury Formation of the Penarth Group which represents widespread inundation of the Triassic basins as global sea levels rose.

 Branscombe Mudstone Formation

 The formation consists of red-brown mudstones and siltstones in which gypsum/anhydrite occurs as beds, veins and nodules.
 It was formerly known as the 'Brooks Mill Mudstone Formation' in the Cheshire Basin (and named from a location near Nantwich), as the 'Cropwell Bishop Formation' on the 'East Midlands Shelf' and as the 'Twyning Mudstone Formation' in the Worcester and Knowle basins.
 It is equivalent to the 'Triton Formation' of the southern North Sea.
-The Branscombe Mudstone Formation, which is named from Branscombe on the east Devon coast, is of Norian age, i.e. 216-204 mya.
+The Branscombe Mudstone Formation, which is named from Branscombe on the east Devon coast, is of Norian age, i.e. 216–204 mya.

 Arden Sandstone Formation

 The formation is named after the Forest of Arden in Warwickshire.
-It consists of a 2m to 24m thickness of mudstones, siltstones and sandstones with occasional pebble beds.
+It consists of a 2 m to 24 m thickness of mudstones, siltstones and sandstones with occasional pebble beds.
 It generally has a more greenish grey colour than the formations above and below it though it is not readily distinguishable within the sequence in Cheshire. it has locally yielded fossils suggestive of a marine-influenced environment.
 The Arden Sandstone is also known as North Curry Sandstone which is used as a building material in Somerset.